-I can’t say I’ve ever stayed somewhere quite like the Cheshire Boutique Barns in Wrenbury.
-In a sentence – it was the ideal harmony of character, charm, story, passion and peace.
+Cheshire Boutique Barns in Wrenbury are a symphony of character, charm, privacy, passion and peace.
 Although the pictures below say a thousand words, I don’t feel that they quite do this subtle retreat justice.

 I love the tale of how designer and founder Rachael, came to turn her childhood joy of building delicate duvet-dens filled with china tea sets and sweet treats, into an adulthood pursuit.
 In her own words:

 I thought about what I’d want once I arrived here.
 The option to roll up on a dark winter’s night to a fire, lamps and candles ready lit and glowing.
 An ice cold bottle of fizz upon entry, or perhaps a delicious local breakfast hamper ready stocked in the fridge.
 Some in house pampering… Oh yes!
 And a private driver to whizz me off to one of the many local restaurants.
 And so, one of our many and varied 5* VIP retreats were created.

 I read somewhere once, that everyone should try and do something similar for their ‘living’, to the activities they loved to do as a child.
 It only hit me the other day, my favourite childhood activity from as young as 3 yrs old was ‘den building’ then furnishing each den with all of the very best vintage china, soft duvets, feather pillows, warm wool blankets, yummy things to eat and interesting books and activities I could smuggle past my mother!
 Funny that don’t you think?
 Now I just hope I can welcome you here sometime soon to enjoy it too.